Biology, culture, and natural history

 6. Societal relations

 As the Rootspan lacks large domestic animals, hrihriwa are highly valued for their speed and physical strength.
 Yet due to their seclusive nature, few hrihriwa willingly become laborers.
-As such, they are often tricked, extorted, or enslaved by humans and city-dwellers.
-Where ranges overlap, hrihriwa have an amicable relationship with redlings and wardens.
+As such, they are often tricked, extorted, or enslaved by industrialists.
+Where ranges naturally overlap, hrihriwa have an amicable relationship with redlings, wardens, and humans.

 As humans, hrihriwa have large, pointed ears, which move in response to stimuli and emotions.
 They may pin their ears against the skull in fear or fury, flare their ears in excitement, or flick them in annoyance.
 This is a semi-conscious movement, like facial expression, and may be controlled with great willpower.